octopusthink/nautilus/src/components/ui/TextField/README.md

 ### Icons

-You can use icons inside your `TextField` to increase clarity and confidence in your users.
+You can use icons inside your `TextField` to increase clarity and confidence for your users.

 A **signifier icon** appears at the start of the field.
 Use a signifier icon as a way of indicating the type of input the `TextField` is expecting.
 For example: a search query, a telephone number, or a link.

-A **action icon** appears at the end of the field.
-Use an action icon to provide an additional control related to the field.
-You could use this icon to initiate a GPS lookup, to upload a file, or to clear the input and start over.
+An **action icon** appears at the end of the field.
+Use the action icon to provide an additional control related to the field.
+You could use this icon to initiate a GPS lookup, to upload a file, or to clear/reset the input.

 ```jsx
 <React.Fragment>